-The most profitable model is the ‘monthly fee’ and the least profitable is the ‘per hour’.
+The most profitable model is the ‘monthly fee’, and the least profitable is the ‘per hour’.

 Friends and family – It’s very likely that your friends and family members have a business or work for a business that can use digital marketing services.

-Since this is your first ‘official proposal’ try to make it as detailed as possible with specific goals.
+Since this is your first ‘official proposal,’ try to make it as detailed as possible with specific goals.

-Explain to them why they need to invest some money in improving their website, why they need to have active social media pages, how they can benefit from Google ads, the missing opportunities from not using email marketing and anything else needed to convince them to hire you as their digital marketing consultant.
+Explain to them why they need to invest some money in improving their website, why they need to have active social media pages, how they can benefit from Google ads, the missing opportunities from not using email marketing, and anything else needed to convince them to hire you as their digital marketing consultant.

 Make sure that your pricing at this stage is attractive to them.
 Your goal is not to start making a profit but to build your portfolio.

-Online job boards – another way to get your first client is to use websites like Upwork and PeoplePerHour.
+Online job boards – another way to get your first client is to use job search websites like Upwork and PeoplePerHour.
 These websites have hundreds of job postings related to digital marketing and can be a good starting point.

-A few pointers to help you out:
+Here are a few pointers to help you out:

-- Be honest and make realistic promises
+- Be honest and make realistic promises.

-- Keep your prices low
+- Keep your prices low.

-10. Start a Digital marketing blog
+10. Start a Digital Marketing Blog

 While working on your first client, you should find some time to start your own blog.
-A good blog with useful content is by far the BEST lead generation tool for a digital marketing agency.
+A good blog with helpful content is by far the BEST lead generation tool for a digital marketing agency.

-It’s the most efficient way to get new leads and at the same time convince your potential clients that you know what you’re doing,
+It’s the most efficient way to get new leads and, at the same time, convince your potential clients that you know what you’re doing,

 Once you reach this point, your goal should be to continue building your portfolio and customer testimonials.

-To build your portfolio fast you will still have to provide services at a low cost but getting testimonials and positive reviews from customers will help you signup more and bigger customers in the future.
+To build your portfolio fast, you will still have to provide services at a low cost, but getting testimonials and positive reviews from customers will help you sign up more and bigger customers in the future.

 The reason I’m insisting on this point is that while it’s easy to get new clients with low marketing budgets to secure clients with big budgets that can generate good profit, you need to have a decent portfolio and reviews from past customers.

-I know from experience that this will take time so don’t get disappointed but take it step-by-step one client at a time.
+I know from experience that this will take time, so don’t get disappointed, but take it step-by-step, one client at a time.

-12. Create your processes
+12. Create Your Processes

-That’s the time to consider hiring people to help you but before you do, you’ll need to set up your processes.
+That’s the time to consider hiring people to help you, but before you do, you’ll need to set up your processes.

 By processes, we mean to have a set of SOPs (standard operating procedures) to document all the steps you take to perform a specific task.
 This includes the client onboarding process and all the services you’re offering.

-It’s important to do this now before you get new people on board otherwise you’ll lose a lot of valuable time explaining to your team how you want them to handle client work.
+It’s important to do this now before you get new people on board otherwise, you’ll lose a lot of valuable time explaining to your team how you want them to handle client work.

-Use your current experience working with clients and spend some time creating email templates, proposal templates, custom reports and checklists that anyone can follow to perform a specific task.
+Use your current experience working with clients and spend some time creating email templates, proposal templates, custom reports, and checklists that anyone can follow to perform a specific task.

-Keep things simple and don’t over complicate things.
-You can create your processes using Google docs and Gmail and organize them in folders.
+Keep things simple, and don’t overcomplicate things.
+You can create your processes using Google Docs and Gmail and organize them in folders.

 Some tips to help you with this process: